I had been teaching in special education and attended many IEP meetings for nearly two decades when my son was diagnosed with Autism…

 BECAUSE he didn’t want a label put on our son that.
 He felt that it could have a negative effect on his mindset as he aged.

 However, my husband finally agreed that the pros would outweigh the cons… and we moved forward.

 My Son’s First IEP Meeting

 I remember the first IEP meeting for our son… it was so weird for me!

-It was the first time; ever I was thrust into the “Otherside of the table” as the parent.
+It was the first time I was on the “Otherside of the table” as the parent.